-(Action 1.3) -Track students after they have left SCUSD falls short of accelerating college and career readiness.

-(Action 1.11 - Improve college and career readiness of students with disabilities by:

-- 1.)
-Developing and implementing district protocol to ensure that transition planning in middle school and high school IEP team meeting include goals and services to support each student's specific college and career readiness goals, - 2.)
-Provide professional learning and resources to case managers, guidance and site administrators to support students staying on track for chosen A-G or CTE pathways. - 3,) Conduct annual tracking of students with disabilities during their secondary years and following their graduation/matriculation from SCUSD to inform future improvements in transition planning.
+- 1.3 -Tracking students after they have left SCUSD falls short of accelerating college and career readiness. - 1.11 Recommend: Improve college and career readiness of students with disabilities by: - 1) Develop and implement district protocol to ensure that transition planning in middle school and high school IEP team meeting include goals and services to support each student's specific college and career readiness goals, - 2) Provide professional learning and resources to case managers, guidance and site administrators to support students staying on track for chosen A-G or CTE pathways.
+This action has been included in the 2023-2024 LCAP, pending board approval - 3) Conduct annual tracking of students with disabilities during their secondary years and following their graduation/matriculation from SCUSD to inform future improvements in transition planning.
+This specific recommendation will need additional funding and could be included in 2024-2025 LCAP development.